 The I.I.I.
 Inflation Watch spreadsheet contains the latest data from the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).
-Both current and expected near-term general inflation continue to be quite low.
-The CPI-U—the popular measure of inflation, sometimes called headline inflation—rose by 0.2 percent in October 2015 vs. October 2014, before seasonal adjustment.
-However, core inflation—the overall index minus the effects of price changes for food and energy—rose 1.9 percent for the 12 months ending October 2015 (the same 12-month increase as last month).
-The BLS year-over-year core inflation rate has remained between 1.6 percent and 1.9 percent for the last year.
-The core Personal Consumption Expenditure (PCE) deflator—the Federal Reserve Bank’s preferred inflation measure—was also mostly in this range in 2015 and for the last several years.
-There is still slack in both the U.S. and especially the larger global economies, making sharp near-term overall future price increases unlikely.
-From a macroeconomic policy viewpoint, rising inflation does not appear now, and in the near future is not likely to be a problem to combat.
-Most forecasters think headline CPI for the full year 2016 will range between 1.5 and 2.2 percent.
+Both current and expected near-term general inflation continue to be low by historical standards, but there are pockets of rising inflation, such as with prescription drugs, noted below.
+The CPI-U—the popular measure of inflation, sometimes called headline inflation—rose by 1.6 percent in October 2016 vs. October 2015, before seasonal adjustment.
+However, core inflation—the overall index minus the effects of price changes for food and energy—rose 2.1 percent for the 12 months ending October 2016.
+(Most economists prefer a year-over-year time frame and the core—not the headline–inflation measure.)
+The BLS year-over-year core inflation rate had been slowly trending up since May 2015 but has been essentially flat since January 2016 (and actually dipped from 2.3 percent in August to 2.2 percent in September to 2.1 percent in October The core year-over-year Personal Consumption Expenditure (PCE) deflator—the Federal Reserve Bank’s preferred inflation measure—has ranged from 1.3 percent to 1.9 percent since the end of the Great Recession and, as of September 2016, was 1.7 percent (the latest value).
+There still appears to be some slack in both the U.S. and especially the larger global economies, making sharp near-term overall future price increases unlikely.
+From a macroeconomic policy viewpoint, sharply rising inflation doesn’t appear to be a current or near-future problem to combat, but gradually rising inflation is possible and is being watched by the Federal Reserve Board’s Open Market Committee, among others.
+Many forecasters project headline CPI for the fourth quarter of 2016 to move higher, ranging between 1.7 and 3.3 percent.

-Price increases relating to auto insurance property claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.8 percent in October 2015 vs. October 2014.
+Price increases relating to auto insurance property claims also have been quite moderate recently.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, dropped by 0.1 percent in October 2016 vs. October 2015.
 These prices fell in most months since August 2012 and, despite some monthly increases, are about even with prices in May 2011.
-Prices for motor vehicle repair rose by 1.6 percent for the 12 months ended October 2015; and prices for motor vehicle body work rose by 1.7 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in August 2015 rose by 4.7 percent year-over-year.
-Of course many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, as noted above—likely are affecting these increases.
+Falling prices for motor vehicle parts and equipment are welcome, of course, but they should be put into context: between August 2000 and February 2012 these prices rose virtually every month, for a cumulative gain of 46.7 percent (a compound annual growth rate of about 3.3 percent).
+Prices for motor vehicle repair rose by 1.7 percent for the 12 months ended October 2016, thanks primarily to a one-month jump of 0.6 percent in March 2016 over February 2016 and another 0.5 jump in April over March; prices for motor vehicle body work rose by 2.4 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in September 2016 rose by 6.7 percent year-over-year; this is partly attributable to a 1.2 percent increase in April 2016 over March 2016 and another 0.9 percent increase in May over April 2015.
+The April-over-March increase is the largest one-month increase since July 2013 and only the second time since April 2003 that we’ve seen an increase of that size.
+Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, and an unusual upturn in the collision rate, which is related to the increase in the number of people employed (and adding cars to rush hour)—likely are affecting these increases.

-Finally, average weekly earnings of all employees in private employment rose 2.2 percent in October 2015 on a year-over-year basis—0.3 percentage points above the rise in the core CPI.
+Also, there are some signs that wages are growing slightly faster than inflation.
+BLS reported that on a year-over-year basis average weekly earnings grew by 2.5 percent in October, and average hourly earnings grew by 2.8 percent.
 Wage growth affects workers compensation and, indirectly, liability and PIP claims.
-Wage growth above inflation means consumers have increased buying power, which—if used—could stimulate the economy to grow faster than it did in prior years.
-However, other data—unfilled job openings, the six million people who are working part-time but want full-time employment, the 625,000 people who say they are “discouraged” from even looking for a job, etc.—tell a somewhat different story of considerable slack remaining in the labor market despite the low “headline unemployment” rate.
-The labor market slack is generally believed to restrain higher inflation, at least in the coming months.
+Wage growth above inflation means consumers have increased buying power, which could lead to stronger economic growth near term.
+As the economy approaches full employment, wage gains over inflation are expected to widen, but there is still slack in the labor market, as evidenced by the 5.89 million people who are working part-time but want full-time employment, the 487,000 people who say they are discouraged from even looking for a job, and others who are not in the labor force but could join if job conditions tighten, etc. The labor market slack is generally believed to restrain higher inflation, at least in the coming months.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.